-Shareholders are asked to approve the policy at an AGM every three years.
-There have been no changes to the policy since approval by Shareholders in 2020.
+Shareholders are asked to approve the policy at the AGM to be held on 18 May 2023.
+The policy is subject to approval by Shareholders every three years.
+There have been no changes to the policy since the last approval by Shareholders in 2020.

 Remuneration is set at a level commensurate with the skills and experience necessary for the effective stewardship of the Company and the expected contribution of the Board as a whole in continuing to achieve the investment objective.

-It is intended that the policy approved by Shareholders at the 2020 AGM will continue for the three-year period ending at the AGM in 2023.
+It is intended that this policy will continue for the three-year period ending at the AGM in 2026.